-18.01a) The standard hours of work shall be eight (8) hours per day inclusive of a paid twenty (20) minute meal period, forty (40) hours per week.
+- 18.01a) The standard hours of work shall be eight (8) hours per day inclusive of a paid thirty (30) minute meal period, forty (40) hours per week.
 The regular work week shall be five (5) days of eight (8) hours each Monday through Friday except for rotation or static shift operations, with regular work week periods which shall not exceed eight (8) hours per day inclusive of the paid meal period, or forty (40) hours per week at regular basic rates.
-Where employees work on rotating shifts in an eight (8) week schedule, overtime payment will only apply when their hours worked exceed eight (8) hours in the day or forty (40) hours in a week.

-b) Paid Meal Period
+Where employees work on rotating shifts in an eight (8) week schedule, overtime payment will only apply when their hours worked exceed eight (8) hours in the day or forty (40) hours in a week - b) Paid Meal Period

-There will continue to be an eight (8) hour work day inclusive of a paid twenty (20) minute meal period.
-The twenty (20) minute meal period is inclusive of any wash-up time and of any travel time and will be taken on the job site.
+There will continue to be an eight (8) hour work day inclusive of a paid thirty (30) minute meal period.
+The thirty (30) minute meal period is inclusive of any wash-up time and will be taken at the job site or another Regional site designated by management after consultation with the employees.
+The parties agree that such site shall have access to washroom facilities.